2018 AFF Championship final

-The 2018 AFF Championship Final was the final of the 2018 AFF Championship, the 12th edition of the top-level Association of Southeast Asian Nations (ASEAN) football tournament organised by the ASEAN Football Federation (AFF).
+The 2018 AFF Championship final was the final of the 2018 AFF Championship, the 12th edition of the top-level Southeast Asia football tournament organised by the ASEAN Football Federation (AFF).

 The final was contested in two-legged home-and-away format between Malaysia and Vietnam.
 The first leg was hosted by Malaysia at the Bukit Jalil National Stadium in Kuala Lumpur on 11 December 2018, while the second leg was hosted by Vietnam at the Mỹ Đình National Stadium in Hanoi on 15 December 2018.

+Vietnam secured their second title after defeating Malaysia by a 3–2 aggregate score in the two-legged final.

 Background

 Based on previous records, Malaysia had reached the AFF Championship final three times (1996, 2010 and 2014) while Vietnam had reached the AFF Championship final two times (1998 and 2008).
 The two sides last met on 23 November 2016 in the group stage of the previous 2016 AFF Championship.
 Based on the latest rankings released by FIFA World Rankings on 29 November 2018, Malaysia was ranked 167 while Vietnam ranked 100.
 Both teams had already won their first trophy of the tournament, with Vietnam winning in 2008 and Malaysia in 2010.